Gyroelongated square bipyramid

 In geometry, the gyroelongated square bipyramid is a polyhedron with 16 triangular faces. it can be constructed from a square antiprism by attaching two equilateral square pyramids to each of its square faces.
 The same shape is also called hexakaidecadeltahedron, heccaidecadeltahedron, or tetrakis square antiprism; these last names mean a polyhedron with 16 triangular faces.
-It is an example of deltahedron, and of a Johnson solid.
+It is an example of a deltahedron, and of a Johnson solid.

-The dual polyhedron of the gyroelongated square bipyramid is a square truncated trapezohedron with eight pentagons and two squares as its faces.
+The dual polyhedron of the gyroelongated square bipyramid is a truncated square trapezohedron with eight pentagons and two squares as its faces.
 The gyroelongated square pyramid appears in chemistry as the basis for the bicapped square antiprismatic molecular geometry, and in mathematical optimization as a solution to the Thomson problem.

 Construction

 Like other gyroelongated bipyramids, the gyroelongated square bipyramid can be constructed by attaching two equilateral square pyramids onto the square faces of a square antiprism; this process is known as gyroelongation.
 These pyramids cover each square, replacing it with four equilateral triangles, so that the resulting polyhedron has 16 equilateral triangles as its faces.
 A polyhedron with only equilateral triangles as faces is called a deltahedron.
 There are only eight different convex deltahedra, one of which is the gyroelongated square bipyramid.
 More generally, the convex polyhedron in which all faces are regular is the Johnson solid, and every convex deltahedron is a Johnson solid.
 The gyroelongated square bipyramid is numbered among the Johnson solids as $J_{17}$.

 One possible system of Cartesian coordinates for the vertices of a gyroelongated square bipyramid, giving it edge length 2, is: